osxmidi/SFZero-X/README.md

 cd build

-copy lv2_ttl_generator and lvmake and makelv2 from the SFZero-X master/plugin/Builds/Linux/lv2 folder
+copy lv2_ttl_generator and lvmake and makelv2 from the unzipped SFZero-X-lv2-make.zip

 ./makelv2